Master of Science

 (30 Credit Hours)

-Few programs prepare students better for jobs in an array of industries than our Master of Science in Mathematics.
+Few programs prepare students better for jobs in an array of industries than our Master of Science in Mathematical Sciences.
 Our graduates teach, work in industry and in government.
-And, many enter doctoral programs.
+Of course, many also enter doctoral programs.

 Students in this program have multiple opportunities to work closely on projects with individual faculty members.
 These professors are actively involved in a wide variety of research areas including algebra, analysis, combinatorics, dynamical systems, geometry, Lie theory logic, mathematical biology, mathematical physics, number theory, numerical analysis, probability, representation theory, scientific computing, statistics and topology.

 The program includes two concentrations: one in mathematics and one in statistics.
 Both tracks provide people in teaching and other professions with the means for career advancement or career change.
 Courses are offered in the summer and late afternoon/evening to accommodate working professionals.
 And classes are small, providing personal attention for students.
 In addition, the Department of Mathematics also offers a Graduate Certificate in Statistics and one in Operations Research.
 For more information, contact the program director or visit the program’s website.